AnanthaRajuC/Useful-Softwares-Tools-list/README.md

 - <a href="http://www.tutorialspoint.com/codingground.htm" target="_blank" >Coding Ground - TutorialsPoint</a> Code in almost all popular languages using Coding Ground.
 Edit, compile, execute and share your projects, 100% cloud.
 - <a href="http://codebeautify.org/" target="_blank" >CodeBeautify</a> Online Tools like Beautifiers, Editors, Viewers, Minifier, Validators, Converters for Developers: XML, JSON, CSS, JavaScript, Java, C#, MXML, SQL, CSV, Excel.
 - <a href="http://www.java2s.com/Code/Jar/CatalogJar.htm" target="_blank" >java2s</a> Jar File Download examples (example source code) Organized by topic.
-- <a href="https://slack.com/" target="_blank" >Slack</a> Slack brings all your communication together in one place.
-A messaging app for teams
-- <a href="https://trello.com/" target="_blank" >Trello</a> Communicate, collaborate, and get anything you need to get done.
-Trello is a visual way to update and see progress on all your projects.
 - <a href="https://speakerdeck.com/" target="_blank" >Speaker Deck</a> Speaker Deck is the best way to share presentations online.
 - <a href="http://www.programmableweb.com/" target="_blank" >ProgrammableWeb</a> The leading source of news & information about APIs, chronicling the evolution of the global API economy & providing the web's most relied-on API Directory.
 - <a href="http://www.slideshare.net/" target="_blank" >SlideShare</a> Discover, Share, and Present presentations and infographics with the world's largest professional content sharing community.